thorsten-de/TDD-by-example/README.md

 ## Part II - The xUnit Example

 This example develops a testing framework in Python test-first.
-As this is a good opportunity to refresh my rusty python skills, I'll follow the example to the book in [The xUnit Example](./the-xUnit-example/README.md).
+As this is a good opportunity to refresh my rusty python skills, I'll follow the example to the letter in [The xUnit Example](./the-xUnit-example/README.md).